MizukiKakei/Time-series-Analysis-with-Energy-Consumption-Data/README.md

 ## Data description of temperature
+After some analysis, some relationship between energy consumption and the temperature was found.
+In order to know the exact relation between the energy consumption and the temperature, the temperature information was also added into the analysis.
 47 months temperature data was given for every 3 hours.
 The data includes
 - date
 - time